One-size-fits-all calorie recommendations do not work.

-There are 2 great resources for this.
+There is a great resources for this.

 While the basic principles of weight loss are the same between the sexes, hormonal differences are significant.
 Research in recent years has pointed to Leptin resistance as being a major issue preventing women from regulating body fat (leptin governs fat burning as well as appetite regulation).
 One diet looks at this:

 "I just wanted to let you know how much your site has helped me over the past

 ...I have used this calculator to help me lose weight.
 In total so far I have lost 50 pounds, I went from a size 14 to now a size 6-8..."